lightly-io/team-awareness-training/sessions/session-05-flow.md

 2. We’re enjoying ourselves.
 3. We’re pushing ourselves.

-The potential of flow states are immense, just because were both enjoying ourselves and producing a whole lot of value.
+The potential of flow states are immense.
+We're both enjoying ourselves and performe at our best.
 A group that maximizes flow would also be maximizing both well-being and productivity.

 So it’s worth spending time on, to say the least.